maxcom/lor-jamwiki/README_FIRST.txt

 - INTRODUCTION -
 ================
-This file attempts to aid you in coming to understand the structure of the VQWiki project and to tell you what you need to know in order to be able to build a working, installable WAR file from the source code.
+This file attempts to aid you in coming to understand the structure of the JMWiki project and to tell you what you need to know in order to be able to build a working, installable WAR file from the source code.

 Contents: